RichardLi6/UsingCommandLine/docs/Troubleshooting.md

 | Access denied error | Lack of permissions to access the files or directories. | Run the Command Prompt as an administrator, or check and modify the file permissions. |
 | Path not found error | The source or destination path does not exist. | Verify that the source and destination paths are correct.
 Create the directories if they do not exist using: ```bash mkdir pathTo\newDirectory ``` |

+Please replace `sourcePath`, `filename.extension`, and `destinationPath` with your actual file paths and filenames.